Peach2Peach/groupHug/README.md

 In other words, only PSBTs with 1 input and 1 output are accepted.
 The PSBT inputs have to be signed with SINGLE|ANYONECANPAY sig hash.

-The batching server collects all PSBTs and when a threshold is reached, all PSBTs are combined, an extra fee output added and then each input is signed by the server with the default ALL sig hash.
+The batching server collects all PSBTs and attemps a batch after at least 24 hours.
+Then all PSBTs are combined, an extra fee output is added and each input is signed by the server with the default ALL sig hash.

-The batching server will also add one additional output for optional donations to the service.
-The extra output value is calculated by summing up all inputs and subtracting the mining fees.
+The additional output is the 2% service fee.
+A batch happens, when this service fee meets a mininmum amount threshold, but at most after 1 week.
+The mining fee used by the batching server is the halfHourFee and is paid using the diff between input and output + service fee.
+PSBTs are sorted by their density `serviceFees / ( 1 / feeRate )` and then are attempted to be batched in this order.
+If a PSBT would cause the bucket to drop below the minimum mining fee rate, it is skipped.

+PSBTs can always be revoked by the user, using the revocation token.

 ## Prerequisites